How Much Water Should I Store?

 Normal Water Usage

 The average person uses around 70 gallons of water per day.
 This includes bathing, washing clothes and dishes, using faucets, flushing the toilet, and other uses.
-Let's take a look at the required amount of water stored per day per person per FEMA against the normal water needs of the average person and a family of four.
-You can see why it's critical to store as much as you can.
+Let's look at FEMA’s recommended amount of water stored per-day per-person against the normal water needs of the average person and a family of four.
+Keep in mind while viewing the comparison, this emergency water storage recommendation is intended solely for drinking and basic sanitation, not to cover all household water uses.
+The disparity shows why it's critical to store as much as you can.
 Ultimately, you will need to build a long-term water storage as well.

 Average Person

-Because the average person uses around 70 gallons of water daily, this adds up to 980 gallons in a 2 week period of time.
+Because the average person uses around 70 gallons of water daily, this adds up to 980 gallons in a 2-week period.

 Daily